philpraxis/ids_sid_registry/README.txt

 	https://github.com/philpraxis/ids_sid_registry

 Q: Is this official?
-A: No, but this is so far the only registry I've found.
+A: No, but so far I've found no registry.
+This one is open and collaborative.
+IANA style.
+Reserve your sid range, work in it with peace :)

 Q: What does it apply to?
 A: It applies to both SNORT sid and Suricata sid,